 What’s Missing

-The chaos engineering MCP landscape has significant gaps:
+The chaos engineering MCP landscape still has significant gaps:

-• No PowerfulSeal MCP server — though the project appears dormant since 2021
+• No PowerfulSeal MCP server — the project itself appears dormant since 2021

-• No Chaos Toolkit MCP server — the open API standard for chaos engineering lacks MCP connectivity
+• No Chaos Toolkit MCP server — the open API standard for chaos engineering lacks MCP connectivity; RadiumGu/chaostoolkit-aws-mcp-server (0 stars, Aug 2025) is the only attempt and it’s dormant

 • No Azure Chaos Studio MCP server — Microsoft’s azure-mcp repo was archived August 2025, redirecting to microsoft/mcp which covers 40+ Azure services but no Chaos Studio.
 No GCP equivalent either